-A Batik Log Cabin Pillow of Log Cabin blocks showcases beautiful batiks in a rainbow of colors.
+A Batik Log Cabin Pillow Free Patterns of Log Cabin blocks showcases beautiful batiks in a rainbow of colors.
 Fabrics are from the Java Batiks collection by Maywood Studio.
 Inspired by Dotty from designer Jill Abeloe Mead Quilt tester: Jan Ragaller.
 Here you have the better pillow patchwork for download.
 This pattern is free and you can see more in Maywood.

 Batik Log Cabin Pillow Free Pattern